titanml/helm-charts/charts/model-orchestra/CONTRIBUTING.md

-# Contributing to the Takeoff Helm Chart
+# Contributing to the Model Orchestra Helm Chart

-This document provides guidelines for contributing to the Takeoff Helm chart.
+This document provides guidelines for contributing to the Model Orchestra Helm chart.

 ## Development Environment